HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/database/DB2DatabaseSize.md

     Return Status = 0
     ```

-5. Disconnect from the Release database:
+5. Disconnect from the Release database using the following command:

     ```cmd
     db2 disconnect WPREL
     ```

-6. Connect to the JCR database (`WPJCR`):
+6. Connect to the JCR database (`WPJCR`) using the following command:

     ```cmd
     db2 connect to WPJCR user <yourUserid> using <yourPassword>
     ```

-7. Run the same command:
+7. Retrieve the database size using the following command:

     ```cmd
     db2 "CALL GET_DBSIZE_INFO(?, ?, ?, -1)"
     ```

-8. Review the output:
+8. Review the output.
+For example:

     ```text
     Parameter Name  : SNAPSHOTTIMESTAMP